ahmetcankardes/acankardes.github.io/_portfolio/2023 Teknofest Mixed Swarm Competition.md

 After designing the system, a PID controller was implemented in Python.
 Subsequent tests were conducted in the simulation, and PID parameters were calibrated.
 Finally, real-world tests on a Crazyflie confirmed that the controller operated optimally under various conditions.

+To showcase the performance of developed position controller, I have prepared two videos.
+The first video presents simulation results using Gazebo with CrazyS, offering insights into the algorithms' behavior in a controlled virtual environment.
+The second video showcases real-life tests conducted with a Crazyflie 2.1 equipped with the Lighthouse positioning system, demonstrating the practical implementation of our algorithms in a physical setting.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/SUDe9ivEPgo" frameborder="0" allowfullscreen></iframe>